 - Module II: A Tutorial For Applying the Rehabilitation Act of 1973 as it Applies to K-12 Students: This is the companion module that builds on content from Module I to give practical application level knowledge for 504 coordinators, teachers, school nurses, administrators and AEA staff.
 It has been updated to reflect ADAA 2008.

-To enroll in a Section 504 module, visit: AEA PD Online Learning System
+To enroll in a Section 504 module, visit: AEA Learning Online

 School Improvement Consultant